litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-cluster-scope-installation.md

 ### **Install Litmus using kubectl **

 #### **Create the namespace on which you want to install Litmus ChaosCenter**

+> If you are installing Litmus in any other namespace apart from `litmus` namespace, make sure to change the same in the manifest too `https://litmuschaos.github.io/litmus/2.0.0-Beta/litmus-2.0.0-Beta.yaml`.

 ```bash
 kubectl create ns <LITMUS_PORTAL_NAMESPACE>